elixir-crawly/crawly/documentation/tutorial.md

 end
 ```

-As you can see, our Spider implements the Spider behaviour and defines
+As you can see, our Spider implements the Crawly.Spider behaviour and defines
 some functions:

 1. base_url: method which returns base_urls for the given Spider, used in